kyyberi/dxdoctor/pages/services.md

 ## Something else?

-If you need something custom, <a href="/contact/">contact</a> me and let's make it happen.
+If you need something custom or for example introduction to API and platform economy, <a href="/contact/">contact</a> me and let's make it happen.

+I do also give pro bono lectures in universities.

 <img class="img-rounded" src="/assets/img/uploads/jarkko-full.png" alt="Jarkko APItalist Moilanen" width="400">